Last Updated on November 3, 2022 by The Noms

-A spooky twist on the classic Negroni cocktail!
-This Cynar Cocktail is flavorful and made perfect for Halloween with Dry Ice!
+A Halloween Negroni cocktail is perfect to celebrate with.
+This Cynar Negroni is flavorful and made perfect for spooky Halloween parties!

-Being folks that write about cocktails, we love the time around Halloween!
-Not only does it mean fall has arrived with all its fun flavors, but it also is a great excuse to make fun cocktails for Halloween parties with all kinds of crazy names and play with ingredients like dry ice!
-For our Vampire’s Negroni, we took a traditional cocktail (the Negroni) and put a little twist on it and then finished it with a little Halloween flair!
+Being cocktail enthusiasts, we love the Halloween season!
+Not only does it mean fall has arrived with all its fun flavors, but it also is a great excuse to make fun cocktails for Halloween parties with all kinds of crazy names and play with ingredients!
+For this Negroni, we took a traditional cocktail and put a little twist on it and then finished it with a little Halloween flair!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-We love to use the Negroni as a base cocktail to riff off of, as the recipe lends itself to simple variations!
-Because the basic formula of equal parts of gin, Campari and vermouth, it’s easy to switch up.
+We love to use the Negroni as a base classic cocktail to riff off of, because the recipe lends itself to simple variations!
+Because of the basic formula of equal parts gin, Campari and vermouth, it’s easy to switch up.
 A simple tweak of one of those ingredients and you have an entirely new cocktail!
 It still has the satisfyingly bitter characteristic of the Negroni, but with an entirely new flavor!

-We started out making the Vampire’s Negroni by mixing up our ingredients.
+We started out making the Cynar Negroni by mixing up our ingredients.
 We swapped out the typical London Dry gin, opting instead for St. George Distilling’s Dry Rye Reposado Gin.
-The Dry Rye Reposado Gin is aged in barrels (rather appropriate for a drink that uses Vampire in the name) and brings the spicy warmth of a rye whiskey with the crisp herbal notes of a gin.
+The Dry Rye Reposado Gin is aged in barrels and brings the spicy warmth of a rye whiskey with the crisp herbal notes of a gin.
 The gin gives the strong foundation needed for the other bold flavors we are using.

 What Ingredients are Needed for the Cynar Negroni?